GPlates/new-gplates-website/src/pages/docs/user-manual/Controlling_View.md

 Selecting "**Show Static Points/Lines/Polygons/Multipoints**" will prevent feature geometries of those types from being drawn on the globe.
 When creating Velocity Domain Points, the points themselves can impede on the visual asthetics of the globe, and can therefore be hidden by unselecting **Show Static Multipoints**.

-By selecting or unselecting the "**Show Topological Sections/Lines/Polygons/Networks**", you can display or hide geometries such as active margins, deforming mesh's and networks, basins, or subduction zones.
+By selecting or unselecting the "**Show Topological Sections/Lines/Polygons/Networks**", you can display or hide geometries such as active margins, deforming meshes and networks, basins, or subduction zones.

+In particular, unselecting "**Show Topological Sections**" will hide all geometries that were used to build any topologies.
+For example, if a topological polygon is made up of four intersecting lines, then those four lines will be hidden.
+Note that those lines could be a mixture of static lines and topological lines and they would all be hidden (regardless of the settings of **Show Static Lines** and **Show Topological Lines**).

-Selecting "**Show Velocity Arrows**", when a Velocity layer is active, can be used to control the display of the velocity arrows.
+Selecting "**Show Velocity Arrows**" can be used to control the display of the velocity arrows (in Velocity layers).

 Selecting "**Show Rasters**" gives you the ability to display or hide any rasters loaded on the globe.